Distinguishing rule- and exemplar-based generalization in learning systems

-We now test our protocol with a classification task on a large-scale image dataset, \gls{celeba}~\citep{liu2015faceattributes}.
-Each image in this dataset is labelled with 40 binary attributes, each of which can be leveraged as discriminant or distractor.
-This setup demonstrates the applicability of our protocol to a standard classification domain.
-We examine FLB and EVR for standard models across different feature pairs, and discuss the practical implications of the manifestion of these inductive biases in this setting.
+We now test our protocol on a standard classification task on a large-scale image dataset, \gls{celeba}~\citep{liu2015faceattributes}.
+Each image in this dataset is labeled with 40 binary attributes, each of which can be assigned discriminant or distractor.
+We examine \gls{flb} and \gls{evr} for standard models across different feature pairs, and discuss the practical implications of our findings.

 \textbf{Selecting features.} We select feature pairs that split the data roughly evenly and thus maximizing the number of training datapoints in each quadrant.
 We carry out our analyses across a range of feature pairs; an example is depicted in \cref{fig:celeba-quadrants}, and further details are in the Appendix.